Shaik320/Food4uOnline-Webapp/README.md

 # Technophile-Bud-task-4
-Food4uonline is a food ordering platform that is run by FoodShop for instant ordering of food via contacing and placing the order.
+Food4uonline is a food ordering platform that is run by FoodShop Restuarant for instant providing of food to thier beloved customers via contacing them and placing the order.